-King's College London is a charity and members of the Council serve as its Trustees.
+Like other universities, King’s College London is a charity and our Council members which include staff, students and appointed independent members, serve as its Trustees.
 They have a legal fiduciary duty and must ensure that the university's affairs are conducted in an effective, prudent and financially viable and sustainable manner.

 Membership and procedures